cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_packet.md

 	}
 }
 ```
-It allows to add custom application logic for both failed and successfull acks.
+It allows us to add custom application logic for both failed and successful acks.

 ### Timing out packets